ula1111111111/ula1111111111.github.io/analysis.md

   </p>

   <p>
-    Sectors such as Health Care, Finance, and Public Utilities tend to form denser and more structured leadership networks, suggesting faster or more coordinated information transmission within these industries.
+    Sectors such as Health Care, Energy, and Transportation tend to form denser and more structured leadership networks, suggesting faster or more coordinated information transmission within these industries.
   </p>